«Low fees and more: These are what make ETFs a valuable building block»

 5 Reasons Why We Use ETFs To Build Portfolios

 At True Wealth, we put together all-ETF (exchange-traded funds) portfolios for our clients.
 Why?
-Let us show you five reasons why ETFs are the ideal building blocks for a state-of-the-art portfolio.
+Let us explain by giving you five reasons why ETFs are the ideal building blocks for a state-of-the-art portfolio.

 Reason 1: Built-in diversification

 Every portfolio needs diversification to ensure a good balance between risk and return.
-You can achieve this using individual securities, but that’s complex and takes a lot of time.
+You could achieve this by using individual securities, but that’s complex and takes a lot of time.

-With an ETF, however, diversification is already built in.
+With an ETF, however, diversification is already built-in.
 Each ETF reflects the performance of a specific index, which in turn contains a range of individual securities.
-In some cases only a few, such as the ETF tracking the Swiss Market Index, which only contains 20 shares.
+In some cases it's only a few, such as the ETF tracking the Swiss Market Index, which contains just 20 shares.
 But others use many more, such as the popular US equity market index, the S&P 500, whose very name boasts of its huge selection of shares.

 While 500 different equities sounds like a lot, even an ETF based on a broad index such as the S&P 500 cannot in itself ensure sufficient diversification.
 That’s because it only reflects the performance of equities, and only those from a single country (even though the major US companies, in particular, have a strong international footprint).
 Any investors wishing to diversify into other asset classes (which they certainly should) will need additional ETFs for this exposure.

 The pioneering ETFs only tracked the performance of equities.
 Nowadays, almost all asset classes are available as ETFs.

 ETFs are traded on the same stock exchanges where you buy and sell shares – the exchanges with the most clients and the largest trading volumes.
 This makes it easier to access the following:

 - Bonds (individual bonds are only traded on specialised exchanges)